 Destinations / August 06, 2017.
 By Paulo Tavares

-A port tasting tour is mandatory for wine lovers.
+A port wine cellar tour is mandatory for wine lovers.
 But did you know that the port houses and warehouses for storing and shipping port are all located in Vila Nova de Gaia (Gaia) not Porto (after which the wine was named).
 Gaia is on the opposite riverbank to Porto and the weather conditions and humidity are better on that riverbank.
 Furthermore, the cost of storing wine was lower in Gaia because they did not pay taxes to Porto’s bishop.
-Here are our suggestions for some of the best places to stay, visit and eat whether you’re travelling alone with the family or friends.
+Here are our suggestions for the best port wine cellar tours plus places to stay, visit and eat whether you’re travelling alone with the family or friends.

 RELATED: First Timer’s Guide to Porto